Table of Contents

 The Conversion Issue

-Some people are efficient at taking T4 medication and converting it into the active Free T3.
-Others are not.
-If your TSH and T4 look "perfect" on a standard NHS test, but your Free T3 (the hormone that actually drives metabolism) is at the bottom of the range, you may still feel the symptoms of an underactive thyroid.
-This is why our Bronze, Silver, Gold, and Platinum tiers always include Free T3.
+Some people take T4 medication but struggle to convert it into the active Free T3.
+If your TSH looks "perfect" but your Free T3 is at the bottom of the range, you may still feel the symptoms of an underactive thyroid.

 Nutrient Deficiencies

-- Ferritin (Iron): Low iron stores can impair thyroid function and cause extreme fatigue.
+- Ferritin (Iron): Low iron stores can impair thyroid function.

-- Vitamin D: Low levels are frequently linked to autoimmune thyroid issues.
+- Vitamin D: Frequently linked to autoimmune thyroid issues.

 Optimising Your Results: Practical Next Steps